 Another Baltic cupcake is Latvian, with 1.75 million speakers.
 This Eastern Baltic language is rooted in Sanskrit and an Indo-European past considered one of Europe’s most ancient languages.
 Latvian shares a common bond only with the Lithuanian language.

 Last but not least is Lithuanian, with about 3 million speakers, recognized as the most archaic Indo-European language still spoken.
 The Lithuanian language is often seen as being unnecessarily complex, as it has kept many of the original features of its linguistic ancestors, Latin and Sanskrit.

 Both Latvian and Lithuanian speech-to-text solutions were created in 2021.
-For the first time, the Ender Turing research team used the method of automatic iterative pseudo labeling of data for ASR model training to train ASR models of Latvian and Lithuanian languages.
+For the first time, the Ender Turing research team used the method of automatic iterative pseudo labeling of data to train ASR models of Latvian and Lithuanian languages.
 That helped achieve outstanding results in speed and quality of automatic speech recognition.

 There are 21 more cupcakes to tell you about, but we will leave them for dessert.
 Stay tuned, and don’t forget to subscribe.